Explore our 🎯 Q1 2026 Psychedelic Pipeline Bullseye Charts.

 Already, FDA has cleared two investigational new drug (IND) applications for psychedelic candidates, allowing two late-stage development programs to proceed in the U.S. The first sees the agency lift a clinical hold on GH Research’s inhaled 5-MeO-DMT for TRD IND after more than two years.
 The second sees Compass Pathways clear the way for a pivotal psilocybin for PTSD program.

-Elsewhere, Gilgamesh Pharma printed a positive topline readout from a Phase 2a study of its NMDA receptor agonist in major depressive disorder, Cybin rebranded to Helus Pharma and listed on the Nasdaq, and much, much more…
+Elsewhere, Gilgamesh Pharma printed a positive topline readout from a Phase 2a study of its NMDA receptor antagonist in major depressive disorder, Cybin rebranded to Helus Pharma and listed on the Nasdaq, and much, much more…

 Gilgamesh Prints Positive Topline from Phase 2a Study of NMDA Receptor Agonist for MDD